61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 22. Beautiful Botanicals

-Make a trip to your local greenhouse for this chic and special Thanksgiving table decor idea.
-Purchase a mixture of dark purple and green plants that are low in height to arrange up and down your table.
-These moody tones are a nice pop for white plates.
-If you have floral dishware, that’s even better.
+Potted plants in deep green or moody purple hues add a sophisticated edge to your holiday table.
+Purchase a mixture of plants that are low in height to arrange up and down your table.
+The darker tones are a nice pop for white plates, but if you have floral dishware, it works even better.

 23. Shades of Green

-Utilizing pleasing shades of green is a creative and unexpected twist for your Thanksgiving table decor.
+Mixing green tones like sage, fern and olive creates a cool, unexpected twist on fall color.
 Arrange a centerpiece out of blue Hubbard, Jarrahdale and La Estrella pumpkins and gourds, with a few fern fronds poking out.

 24. Thriving Veggies in Elegant Vases

-Get a little creative with your Thanksgiving table decor by showcasing colorful vegetables in tall glass vases.
+Get a little creative with your Thanksgiving table decor by showcasing the season's fresh produce.
 You’ll need several clear glass containers, filled with water, to set in the center of your table.
 You can use different heights and shapes for more variation.

 Fill each vase with a handful of garden-fresh veggies, ideally with the tops still on.
 Long, skinny orange carrots in a tall vase placed next to a short and stout vase showcasing red radishes with bushy green tops are playful and elegant all at once.